-Big Noisy God—Dispelling the Rumor that God Can Be Found “Only in the Silence” by Lynn Lusby Pratt is our newest Lighthouse Trails Booklet Tract.
-The Booklet Tract is 12 pages long and sells for $1.95 for single copies.
+Big Noisy God—Dispelling the Rumor that God Can Be Found “Only in the Silence” by Lynn Lusby Pratt is our newest Lighthouse Trails Booklet.
+The Booklet is 12 pages long and sells for $1.95 for single copies.
 Quantity discounts are as much as 50% off retail.
-Our Booklet Tracts are designed to give away to others or for your own personal use.
+Our Booklets are designed to give away to others or for your own personal use.
 Below is the content of the booklet.
 To order copies of Big Noisy God—Dispelling the Rumor that God Can Be Found “Only in the Silence,” click here.

 Have you heard the rumor going around—that God can be found “only in the silence”?
 Don’t buy it.

 Please understand.
 I love quiet.
 I drive for hours with the radio off, sit in the porch swing and listen to the birds, and lie on Gram’s quilt in the dark to watch the stars.
 I insist on quiet for Bible and prayer time.
 (Well, OK, sometimes ya gotta have Brooklyn Tabernacle Choir as background!)